Everything About PMP Certifications: What You Need To Know To Be Successful

 Unemployed –

-A PMP certification can help you get a job
+A PMP certification can help you get a job.

-“Anyone who really wants to be successful in project management needs to get this certification first and keep it,” says Fritz.
+“Anyone who wants to be successful in project management needs to get this certification first and keep it,” says Fritz.

 Stonesifer says most project management career opportunities require PMP certification.